In this post, we’ll look at answering some of the most common aluminum wiring FAQ.

 Based in Abbotsford, BC, Premium Electric hires only certified electricians who are highly qualified and experienced at electrical wiring upgrades, panel upgrades, and replacing aluminum wiring.
 We guarantee and warranty all our residential electrical work, which will be completed with minimal household disruption.

 If you live within the Fraser Valley communities of Abbotsford, Chilliwack, Mission, Aldergrove, or Maple Ridge and need our help, give us a call at 604-832-3016.
-If you did not find the answer you are looking for in our aluminum wiring FAQs, please reach out to us by email or through our online contact us form.
+If you did not find the answer you are looking for in our aluminum wiring FAQ, please reach out to us by email or through our online contact us form.

 You might also like the following related blog article: